lambdacasserole/backspin/README.md

 ## Contributing
 For most intents and purposes, Backspin is considered to fulfil its original use case.
 Bug fixes and suggestions are welcome, however, from any member of the community.

+## Acknowlegements
+This suite of classes was isolated from the [the Denobo codebase](https://github.com/lambdacasserole/denobo) because James Healey used it like a badass to squeeze simple images into under 1KB when he put together [his app Wisecrack](http://jameshealey.me/).
+Cheers boi.